FabienRoger/Countergen/docs/countergen/data_augmentation.rst

 For instance, for an :py:class:`Augmenter`: that can convert to categories "male" and "female", applying the ``transform`` function to "She left the store" with a target category of "male" should output "He left the store", and if the target category is "female", it should return the sentence unchanged.

-You can use your :py:class:`Augmenter`: by calling the :py:meth:`Dataset.augment`: method, or by calling directly :py:func:`generate_all_variations`.
+You can use your :py:class:`Augmenter`: by calling the :py:meth:`Dataset.augment`: method, which will give your an :py:class:`AugmentedDataset`:

+.. autoclass:: countergen.types.AugmentedDataset
+   :members:

+You can also call :py:func:`generate_all_variations` directly.

 .. autofunction:: countergen.generate_all_variations